GarimaSubedi01/Python_basics_tasks/README.md

 Task 4: Fibonacci series and factorial calculation -> A program that generates fibonacci series upto desired terms and calculates factorial of the given number.

+Task 5: List and tuple operations ->
+A program that performs various operations on user input list.